Chinese New Year Traditions, Date, Animals, Celebration, and Decorations

 Spring Festival Couplets, Photo from She Ying Duan Shi Pin.

 Paste Rules of Spring Festival Couplets

-In general, a set of Spring Festival Couplets contains two parallel sentences and a horizontal scroll.
+A set of Spring Festival Couplets generally contains two parallel sentences and a horizontal scroll.

 The horizontal scroll (Heng Pi), usually four Chinese characters, is pasted above the door in the center.

 Today, some people like couplets that are fun and creative.

 These couplets still contain the same number of characters in each line.
 However, they may not follow rhyme and parallelism strictly.

 Meanwhile, couplets written on other colors of paper or other materials can also be used as home decor to present one's idea, taste, ambition, literature achievement, etc.

 Fun Spring Festival Couplets for the Year of Rabbit, Picture from Shengxiaoleyuan Humengmeng.

 Door Gods or Menshen, besides Spring Festival Couplets, are essential Chinese New Year decorations on doors, which are believed to exorcise evils and back luck, bringing people safety and blessings.